nasa/cape/doc/common/freestream.rst

 pressure when setting up a case.
-Conversely, the user may define *Re* in the standard manner, and it will automatically calculate the freestream static and dynamic pressures as reference variables using :func:`cape.trajectory.Trajectory.GetPressure` and :func:`cape.trajectory.Trajectory.GetDynamicPressure`.
-There are also methods to calculate freestream static temperature (:func:`cape.trajectory.Trajectory.GetTemperature`) and freestream stagnation temperature (:func:`cape.trajectory.Trajectory.GetStagnationTemperature`).
+Conversely, the user may define *Re* in the standard manner, and it will automatically calculate the freestream static and dynamic pressures as reference variables using :func:`cape.runmatrix.RunMatrix.GetPressure` and :func:`cape.runmatrix.RunMatrix.GetDynamicPressure`.
+There are also methods to calculate freestream static temperature (:func:`cape.runmatrix.RunMatrix.GetTemperature`) and freestream stagnation temperature (:func:`cape.runmatrix.RunMatrix.GetStagnationTemperature`).

 Finally, most codes also allow the user to specify non-default values of the freestream ratio of specific heats, which can be done using the *gamma* run